tayloraswift/swift-mongodb/README.md

     Implements a MongoDB driver, for communicating with a `mongod`/`mongos` server.
 Handles authentication, sessions, transactions, and command execution, but does not define specific MongoDB commands other than the ones needed to bootstrap a connection.

-    `MongoSessions` has the concept of databases, but does not have any awareness of collections, or other high-level database concepts.
+    `MongoDriver` has the concept of databases, but does not have any awareness of collections, or other high-level database concepts.

     Depends on SwiftNIO, and re-exports `Mongo`.